hoilett/DevBit-ATmega328/README.md

 # DevBit-ATmega328
-CalvEngIO DevBit board for the ATmega328
+CalvEngIO DevBit board for the ATmega328.
+This board is inspired by SparkFun's Arduino Pro Mini.
+As an upgrade, we broke out all the analog pins for easy access.
+We also broke out AREF.
+This board comes in 3.3V and 5V options.